ChALkeR/notes/Gathering-weak-npm-credentials.md

 In total, there were 120 accounts and 582 packages.

-This is mostly covered in the [previous post](Do-not-underestimate-credentials-leaks.md) — I made a tool to automatically father those using the GitHub API, and validate gathered results on npm `/whoami`.
+This is mostly covered in the [previous post](Do-not-underestimate-credentials-leaks.md) — I made a tool to automatically gather those using the GitHub API, and validate gathered results on npm `/whoami`.
 I shared that tool with npm, Inc.

 Some of those were manually collected (i.e. not on GitHub) — for example, npm tokens appearing in CI.